Chlorophacinone: History

 The French company Liphatech (formerly known as Lipha), which had previous experience with creating anticoagulants for the treatment of heart patients, created chlorophacinone in 1961 and branded it “Rozol”.
 Chlorophacinone belongs to the first-generation anticoagulant rodenticide group, first being developed during the 1940s to 1960s to control rodents in terrestrial environments.
 Its use began being replaced during the 1970s, along with the use of other rodenticides of its group, by the more potent second-generation anticoagulant rodenticides, when several studies provided information which depicted a developed resistance of rodents to Warfarin (another first-generation anticoagulant rodenticide) in northern Europe and the United States along with a discovered cross-resistance to all first-generation anticoagulant rodenticides.
 This was found to be caused by a single, dominant and autosomal gene which raised the rodent's dietary requirement for vitamin K (the vitamin whose production anticoagulants primarily inhibited) to twenty times the normal amount.
 Even though its use has diminished, chlorophacinone can still be bought for rodenticide use, for situations in which conventional bait for rodenticidal purposes cannot be used.

 Structure and physical properties

 Chlorophacinone is an organic compound with the following systematic name: (2-[2-(4-chlorophenyl)-2-phenylacetyl]indan-1,3-dione.
 The structure consists of an acetyl group, connected on one side to indanedione ring.
 Two phenyl groups are attached to the other side, one contains a chloride.
 Chlorophacinone contains one optically active carbon and therefore it occurs as two enantiomers.

-Henry's law constant of 5.12 x 10^{−7} atm-m3/mol suggests a low potential to volatilize from water or soil into the atmosphere.
+Henry's law constant of 5.12 × 10^{−7} atm-m3/mol suggests a low potential to volatilize from water or soil into the atmosphere.
 It is dissolves relatively good in organic solvents like hexane (854 mg/L at 25 °C) and methanol (786 mg/L at 25 °C), compared to water (3.43 mg/L at 25 °C).